 Key differences between how lists and segments are made

-You design your segments using Dynamics 365 for Marketing and then go live with each segment to activate it.
+You design your segments using Dynamics 365 Marketing and then go live with each segment to activate it.
 Marketing emails, customer journeys, lead-scoring models, and many other Marketing features have a similar life cycle.

-As you run your customer journeys, events, and more using Dynamics 365 for Marketing, the marketing-insights services collect huge amounts of information about how each contact interacts with your marketing initiatives.
+As you run your customer journeys, events, and more using Dynamics 365 Marketing, the marketing-insights services collect huge amounts of information about how each contact interacts with your marketing initiatives.
 Marketing segments run directly on the marketing-insights services and therefore have access to this data so you can create a segment that, for example, finds all contacts who registered for a specific event, or opened a specific email, or visited a specific website; this information isn't available to marketing lists.